 Morphine is considered to be the gold standard for intravenous analgesia and is therefore usually the opioid of choice (Lloyd-Thomas 1994).
-The use of other opioids, eg fentanyl or oxycodone, may be considered when morphine is contraindicated, or as a preferred alternative.
-Other drugs with analgesic properties, such as ketamine, may be administered (as an adjunct) in combination with an opioid in some circumstances (Schmid 1999).
+Alternative opioids, eg fentanyl or oxycodone, may be considered when morphine is contraindicated, or as a preferred alternative.
+Additional drugs with analgesic properties, such as ketamine, may be administered (as an adjunct) in combination with an opioid in some circumstances (Schmid 1999).
 In restricted circumstances, where opioids are contraindicated, ketamine alone may be used (White et al 2006).

 Throughout this document the term 'analgesic solution' will be used to refer to the specific drug or drugs prescribed in solution.